morlandi/django-datatables-view/README.rst

     - **title**: if not supplied, the verbose name of the model column (when available) or **name** will be used
+    - **width**: for this to be effective, you need to add **table-layout: fixed;** style to the HTML table, but in some situations this causes problems in the computation of the table columns' widths (at least in the current version 1.10.19 of Datatables.net)

 Computed (placeholder) columns
 ------------------------------